jumpinjackie/mapguide-fdo-docker-build/README.md

 The `--distro` and `--tag` combinations we currently recognise in this script are:

- * `centos` and `7`
  * `ubuntu` and `22.04`
  * `generic` and no tag

-The `generic` distro is a `centos:7` container geared towards building the "common libs subset" of MapGuide, whose `.so` binaries are bundled with a multi-platform .net API binding nuget package.
+The `generic` distro is a [holy-build-box](https://github.com/phusion/holy-build-box) container geared towards building MapGuide and FDO without any system-provided development libraries and allows for maximally portable linux binaries.
+This distro target also produces the "common libs subset" of MapGuide, whose `.so` binaries are bundled with a multi-platform .net API binding nuget package.

 ## 3. Run the build